rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 -	A search box where the admin user can search for reviews.
 -	An accordion containing all the reviews with options to delete or edit them for the admin user.

-### functionality To Leave Out

--	The ability to upload pictures.
--	Each car in its own category of make.
--	A previously owned cars section on the profile page.

 ## Structure

 The site will be structured in a linear format keeping the users’ expectations as the main priority.